adswa/multimatch_gaze/docs/source/example.rst

 **********************
-an example computation
+An example computation
 **********************
-The following section shows a multimatch-gaze use case to compute the scanpath similarities of participants that watched the Hollywood movie Forrest Gump during simultaneous fMRI acquisition.
+The following section shows a multimatch-gaze use case to compute the scan path similarities of participants that watched the Hollywood movie Forrest Gump during simultaneous fMRI acquisition.